Best Of16 min read

 Cons:

-- Options trading can be too easy to access for inexperienced users (a real concern)
+• Options trading can be too easy to access for inexperienced users — a real concern here

 2. Webull — Best for Intermediate Self-Directed Traders

-Webull is what Robinhood looks like after it grew up and started reading technical analysis tutorials.
-Still commission-free, but the platform offers significantly more data — charting tools, technical indicators, paper trading (that's practice trading with fake money, which is a fantastic way to learn without blowing real cash), and extended hours trading from 4 AM to 8 PM EST. It's probably too much for a true beginner, but if you've got a few months of investing experience and want more depth, Webull delivers.
+Webull is what Robinhood would look like if it got more serious about data.
+Still commission-free, but this platform offers significantly deeper tools — charting, technical indicators, paper trading (that's practice trading with fake money, which is brilliant for learning without risking real cash), and extended hours trading from 4 AM to 8 PM EST. A true beginner might find it overwhelming, but if you've got a few months of investing experience and want more depth, Webull delivers.

-Fun fact: the paper trading feature alone makes Webull worth downloading even if you're not ready to use the full platform.
-It's a genuinely underrated way to get comfortable with market mechanics before real money is on the line.
+The paper trading feature alone makes Webull worth downloading even if you're not ready to fully jump in.
+It's one of those underrated features that actually helps you get comfortable with how markets work before your actual money is on the line.

 Key Features: